OBOAcademy/obook/docs/explanation/taxon-constraints-explainer.md

 - `(in_taxon some Hominidae) DisjointWith (in_taxon some (not Hominidae))`

-We also need to add another axiom to the translation of each never_in_taxon assertion, e.g.,:
+While that is sufficient for HermiT, for ELK we also need to add another axiom to the translation of each never_in_taxon assertion, e.g.,:

-- `in_taxon some (not 'Hominidae')`
+- `'whisker' SubClassOf (in_taxon some (not 'Hominidae'))`

 Now both HermiT and ELK can find 'whisker muscle in human' to be unsatisfiable.
-This is the explanation:
+This is the explanation from ELK:

 - `'whisker muscle in human' EquivalentTo ('whisker muscle' and (in_taxon some 'Homo sapiens'))`
 - `'Homo sapiens' SubClassOf 'Hominidae'`